-Security in SEMIoTICS propose the creation of a reactive security framework.
+Security in SEMIOTICS propose the creation of a reactive security framework.
 The framework includes the combination of various Security Functions, employing the flexibility of SDN/NFV and SFC.
 This reactive security framework can offer continuous monitoring of incoming traffic and detecting and adapting to different types of attacks.

-Via this framework, security network functions such as Firewalls (FW), Intrusion Detection Systems (IDS), Deep Packet Inspection Systems (DPI), Honeypots (HP) and HoneyNets, can create a number of function chains to forward traffic based on the type or running application.
+Via this framework, security network functions such as Firewalls (FW), Intrusion Detection Systems (IDS), Deep Packet Inspection Systems (DPI), Honeypots (HP), HoneyNets and Load Balancers (LB), can create a number of function chains to forward traffic based on the type of running application.
 For the reason that these security functions could be dynamically instantiated, automatically deployed, and transparently inserted into the traffic flow, different security needs can be addressed for different profile types such as per tenant, per traffic and per application.
 More details appear in the subsections below.